DalRiDiego/unitn-competitiveprogramming/README.md

-# University of Trento Competitive Programming
+# University of Trento - Competitive Programming
-Collection of material related to competitive programming curated by students at University of Trento
+Collection of material curated by students at University of Trento